shaunrd0/klips/esp/cpp/README.md

 shaunrd0/klips/esp/
 ├── 01_led-button               # Simple LED circuit controlled by an on board button.
 ├── 02_led-button-web           # LED controlled by a button or within a web browser.
+├── 03_temp-humidity-web        # Temperature and humidity sensor within a web browser.
 ├── ESP32-basic-starter-kit.pdf # PDF for tutorials in ESP32 starter kit.
 ├── ESP32-dev-module.png
 └── README.md